der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupSelector.md

 For example, {year: 2016, month: 5, day: 13}.

-The date range is inclusive on both ends.
+The date range is inclusive.

-Date range must be specified if the selector has conditions or ordering for metrics statistics applied.
+If you apply conditions or ordering that reference performance metric fields, you must specify a date range.
 Only the last date range specified will be used.

 ### Arguments:
 |Name|Type|Description|